NedoProgrammer/Motion/readme.md

 ## WARNING
-Please, do not use this fork in your project.
-Use the original repository.
-This fork, "MotionPP", was created so that CMake could build Motion's C++ code using `FetchContent()`.
+Please, only use this project in CMake with `FetchContent()`.
+The CSFML and SFML.NET bindings were removed, since I don't use them 😅.

 ## Motion Project